 The second one is the mural Made you look created by Mobstr.
 It is enigmatic, and this is an element that I value the most in street art.

-The third one is, thankfully, the still functioning mural THINK by Spy, created at a great point, as the house between Szopienice and Janów is visible from various places.
+The third one is, thankfully, the still-functioning mural THINK by Spy, created at a great point, as the house between Szopienice and Janów is visible from various places.
 The work itself is a powerful appeal to use your own mind despite the current trends.

 The fourth mural is Statistic by Sasha Kurmaz from Kiev.
 It is located between Załęska Hałda and Ligota.
 This is a purely abstract mural, almost like Mondrian’s, and is actually a visualization of a survey conducted by the artist.
 During the time of the fiery Ukrainian-Russian conflict, Kurmaz asked the inhabitants of Katowice about their attitude towards these events and visualized the results of their research in the form of a mural.
-In fact, it is a large ‘Excel -type’ pie chart, only transferred onto a wall of a apartment house.
+In fact, it is a large ‘Excel -type’ pie chart, only transferred onto a wall of an apartment house.

 And finally, the fifth work.
 DO NOT THINK by Peter Fuss is the most politically powerful mural that can be found in Katowice.
 It is also a very contrary mural that calls on you to stop thinking, focus on paying taxes and vote for those you have to vote for.
-It is a strongly political and anti-system work.
+It is a strong political and anti-system work.
 As part of a festival organized by a public institution, we managed to create a socially-oriented mural, often reproduced and interpreted as a voice of protest.

 Coming back to the festival, apart from the murals being created, the event from the beginning is a mix of various artistic, musical and sporting events.
 Each edition brings new surprises.
 How will it be this year?